Go green for healthier, happier, richer cities

 Spending money on improved public transport could create up to 23 million extra jobs each year, according to researchers at the University of Leeds in Britain.

-The team analyzed more than 700 papers on the impact of low-carbon infrastructure on cities around the world.
+The team analysed more than 700 papers on the impact of low-carbon infrastructure on cities around the world.

 By turning new and existing buildings into energy-efficient spaces, cities can generate a further 16 million jobs, said the report, which was commissioned by the Coalition for Urban Transitions, a group of think tanks, institutes and universities pushing for more sustainable cities.